n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 </pre>
 </div>

-Again, we save time on the `np.unique` and conversion to `dict`.
+Since the sparse representation essentially stores a key-value lookup, the time complexity here is once again $O(n)$.
+If this was a dense matrix instead of sparse (i.e. if we summed up the 0s that this sparse matrix hides), it would be more expensive (which we'll see below).

 Our output seems a bit strange now, but this still gives us the desired property of being able to index into it to get our sum:

 ```python
 x = sparse_groupby(keys, vals, max_key)